Organic Farming Practices

 What “Certified Organic” Actually Means

 • Certified organic is a status granted to farms, processors, and handlers that follow a strict set of rules designed to protect soil health, biodiversity, and ecological balance.
-These rules cover how crops are grown, how animals are raised, and how products are processed, stored, and transported.
+These rules govern how crops are grown, how animals are raised, and how products are processed, stored, and transported.

 • Certified under the USDA National Organic Program

-• No synthetic herbicides, pesticides, or fertilizers
+• No synthetic herbicides, pesticides, or fertilizers (unless allowed by USDA)

 • No GMOs